cryptocopycats/awesome-cryptokitties-bubble/README.md

 For more blockchain books, see the [**Best of Crypto Books page »**](https://openblockchains.github.io/crypto-books/)

 ---

 **A message from the CryptoKitties makers:**

 **You've been permanently banned from participating in [r/CryptoKitties](https://old.reddit.com/r/ruby/).
 You won't be able to post or comment.
 Reason: Self-promotion.**

+Yes, Dapper Labs - the $7.5 billion dollar CryptoKitties gambling operator & promotor - falesly (or is that fraudulently?) claiming it's a "video game with cute-little cartoon cats that you own 100%" - censor's this author's public service message.
+Remember - I do not get paid for writing this awesome page.

+---

 ![](i/cryptokitties-genes01.png)